-PHMSA grants this special permit to waive certain regulatory requirements where it is not inconsistent with pipeline safety.
+PHMSA is granting a special permit to waive certain regulatory requirements where it is not inconsistent with pipeline safety.
 A special permit is typically conditioned on the performance of additional measures beyond minimum Federal pipeline safety regulations, in accordance with 49 CFR 190.341.

-4 The footage and mileage of special permit segments throughout this document has been updated to account for the extension of special permit segments 166347, 166349, 166250, 166256, and 166129 as shown in Table 1 - Special Permit Segments.
+&lt;sup>5 The footage and mileage of special permit segments throughout this document has been updated to account for the special permit segment 165857 extension as shown in Table 1 - Special Permit Segments.